NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 It was experimentally found that it is best to use band 7 for Digital Globe multispectral images to find the water threshold, as in them the water appears universally darker than the land.

-A simple way of finding the desired threshold in an image is pick some sample pixels in ``stereo_gui``.
+A simple way of finding the desired threshold in an image is pick some sample pixels in ``stereo_gui`` over the water region.
 How to do this is described in :numref:`thresh`.

-In the future a tool for finding the threshold in automated way based on histogram analysis will be provided.
-The ``stereo_gui`` tool can be used with this threshold to highlight the regions at or below threshold, as described in the section mentioned earlier.
+In the future, a tool for finding the threshold in automated way based on histogram analysis will be provided.
+The ``stereo_gui`` tool can be used with any given threshold to visualize the regions at or below threshold, as described in the section mentioned earlier.

 A tool will also be provided to create a mask only in a region